Weekly meal plan

 Cooking all the time can be tiring and overwhelming, this is why I try to have at least breakfasts super easy with smoothies, oatmeal or eggs.

-Otherwise I do my best to have one other meal per day that is really easy to put together.
-Either some soup, or sandwiches, or quick pasta or fried rice or something.
+Otherwise I do my best to have a few other meals per week that are really easy to put together.
+Either some soups, or sandwiches, or quick pasta or fried rice or something.
 I want to make sure that cooking all the time does not become too much of a burden.
 At the same time I am trying to feed as many nutrients and veggies, and homemade nutritious food to my loved ones.

-Lunch: green soup and bagels.
-I am making this with broccoli (instead of peas) and zucchini soup for extra veggies and got some yummy bagels and lox today ate the market.
+Dinner: green soup and bagels.
+I am making this with broccoli (instead of peas) and zucchini for extra veggies and will serve some yummy everything toasted bagels with avocado.
 I know this will make everyone happy and it is easy enough for me.

 Dinner: poke bowls.
-This is is as easy as it gets, I just need to cook the rice an chop some cucumbers and avocado and sprinkle some seaweeds and sesame seeds!
+This is as easy as it gets, I just need to cook the rice and chop some cucumbers and avocado and sprinkle some seaweeds and sesame seeds!

-Lunch: quinoa bowls with mushrooms and zucchinis.
+Dinner: quinoa bowls with mushrooms and zucchinis.
 I will share this one on Instagram because I have no recipe for this.
 I will sauté the mushrooms and zucchinis with garlic and olive oil.
 Cook some quinoa separately and make a nice tahini sauce or maybe some pesto ( that I will need for tonight anyway).
-This blog offers tons of ideas and easy recipes.

 Dinner: chicken kefta from GP cookbook "the clean plate" with roasted carrots and steamed spinach.

 Lunch: farro salad with beans, sautéed kale and tomatoes.
 This is the same as my quinoa bowl, I don't have a recipe for that but will sauté tomatoes with garlic, chili flakes and kale together for a couple of minutes.
-The I can add some beans and cook the farro separately, I can also maybe sprinkle some crunchy toasted pipits or come thing and add feta or parmesan cheese or something.
+Then I can add some beans and cook the farro separately, I can also maybe sprinkle some crunchy toasted nuts and add feta or parmesan cheese or something.
 If you need more inspiration, check this recipe collection from Martha Stewart,

 Dinner: Pasta Bolognese.
 This is a special request for the kids and they have been asking for a while, I might make zucchini noodles for me and just spoon some yummy sauce on them.